 Not wanting Israel to be destroyed, and perhaps hoping that God would give Israel more time to repent if he did not act to hasten their destruction, Jonah fled to Tarshish rather than obeying God.
 God, however, intervened and via the fish incident got Jonah to go to Nineveh.
 Jonah did preach to Nineveh, the people there did repent and were spared, and Jonah, seeing the inevitable future destruction of Israel, was angered by the Ninevites’ repentance (Jonah 3:5, 10; 4:1).
 But Jonah was right; the Assyrians did attack Israel, conquer it, and scatter the Israelites “beyond the Euphrates River.”

 “away from the presence of Yahweh.”
+The phrase, “from the presence of Yahweh” is literally, “from the face of Yahweh,” but in this case “face” is used idiomatically and means “presence.”
 The belief of many people was that individual gods lived in different places.
 Yahweh was the God of Israel, so the belief was that if Jonah could get away from Israel there was a chance that he could get away from Yahweh.
 [For more on people believing that different gods lived in different places on earth, see commentary on 1 Kings 20:23].